How to work with me

 - You have very little disposable income available after paying for basic necessities (rent, utilities, groceries, etc.)

-If your financial situation right now wouldn’t accommodate paid coaching, you can check out my free tools and blog posts.
+If paid coaching doesn't fit into your current financial situation, you can check out my free tools and blog posts.